cloud2-terraform-modules/.github/README.md

 Our Pull Request template emphasizes security considerations in daily development, covering both software and infrastructure changes.

-## GitHub Actions Workflows
+## GitHub Actions Workflow Templates

-We also include GitHub Actions workflows and workflow templates aimed at strengthening security across repositories.
+We also include GitHub Actions workflow templates aimed at strengthening security across repositories.

-- **Reusable Workflows**: Centrally defined workflows that can be referenced by any repostitory.
-You can find them in the [`.github/workflows`](.github/workflows) directory.
-- **Workflow Templates**: Can be accessed easily from the GitHub UI when creating a new workflow.
+Workflow Templates can be accessed easily from the GitHub UI when creating a new workflow.